All Episodes

 Give it to them now, and that way they'd never get attacked because deterrence works.

-Yeah, it always has, and and we've always agreed on that.
+And we've always agreed on that.

-Uh all right, so we expect President Trump making his announcement tonight at Mar-a-Lago.
+All right, so we expect President Trump making his announcement tonight at Mar-a-Lago.

-Um, and what I'm gathering is that is in fact what's going to happen.
+I've been working my sources, and what I'm gathering is that is in fact what's going to happen.

-Uh there you know, you just never know.
+You know, you just never know.

 That's what I'm expecting to be what happens tonight.

-And it's if he doesn't, what would he do?
+If he doesn't, what would he do?

 Well, an exploratory committee could be a possibility.

-A. Uh it it could be, you know, a change to let's focus on Herschel Walker first and then worry about our future later.
+A, it could be, you know, a change to let's focus on Herschel Walker first and then worry about our future later.

-Um there could be, you know, I've heard any number of theories, but it seems to always fall back that this is going to be a full-fledged announcement.
+There could be, you know, I've heard any number of theories, but it seems to always fall back that this is going to be a full-fledged announcement.

-He's just basically telling people that look, I'm the guy that can fix this mess we're in.
+He's just basically telling people that, look, I'm the guy that can fix this mess we're in.

 Wouldn't you expect the same?